mor96/EMail-System/README.md

 Recieve emails - 100%.
 Delete emails - 50% (Emails get deleted for both sender and receiver - need to fix).
 Star emails - 100%.

-## To Do
-Handle errors.
-Style.
 Add title to message.
 (100%)
-Inbox will show the message title and open the full message after user press.(100$) See the name of the message author insted of his ID.
+Inbox will show the message title and open the full message after user press.(100%) See the name of the message author insted of his ID.
+(100%)

 Visit https://digdug.cs.endicott.edu/~mohana/csc302fa22-ohana-project/src/signin.html